Guide

 A simple reset you can run this week

-- Group jobs by area so techs do not bounce across town.
+- Group jobs by area so you're not zigzagging and techs can do two or three in the same neighborhood.

-When scheduling chaos keeps coming back, it is usually time for FSM.
+When chaos keeps coming back, it's usually time for FSM

 Mistakes to avoid